 How do you use your website to support your work?

-I use it as an online portfolio to show the work that I make to clients.
+I use it as an online portfolio website to show the work that I make to clients.
 I’ve also recently opened an online shop which has allowed me to sell my work worldwide.
 In the first 24 hours of it being open, I had sold work to America and Germany which is exciting!